 Mumps is circulating in San Diego County.
 The number of cases reported in the County in 2019 is the highest in 25 years.
 (See box at for the latest local case information.)

 Neighboring counties have also reported recent increases in mumps cases.
 Los Angeles County and Orange County have seen an increase in mumps cases for 2019, and cases statewide have increased since last year.

-Nationally, more than 3,000 mumps cases have been reported this year to the Centers for Disease Control and Prevention (CDC).
-The Mexican Ministry of Health has reported more than 7,200 cases of mumps in Mexico so far this year, including over 700 cases in Baja California.
+Nationally, more than 3,300 mumps cases have been reported in 2019 to the Centers for Disease Control and Prevention (CDC).
+The Mexican Ministry of Health has reported more than 7,600 cases of mumps in Mexico in 2019, including over 800 cases in Baja California.
 An increased number of these cases continues to be reported in Baja California in 2020, with 138 cases reported through February 8, 2020.

 |Through March 31, 2020, fifteen mumps cases were reported in San Diego county in 2020.
 Six cases are associated with an outbreak among students at San Diego State University.
 In 2019, there were 66 mumps cases reported in San Diego County.
 Six cases were hospitalized and there were no deaths.
 Cases ranged in age from 9 months to 79 years (median 28 years) and 40 (61%) are male.
 The next update will be provided in May.|